National Archives had to retrieve Trump White House records from Mar-a-Lago - The Boston Globe

 Advertisement

-Stephen Gillers, a New York University law professor and constitutional scholar, along with other legal experts point to the potential for enforcement that could take place via federal records laws.
+Stephen Gillers, a New York University law professor and constitutional scholar, along with other legal experts, points to the potential for enforcement that could take place via federal records laws.
 But several said they thought such action would be unlikely.

 “There is a high bar for bringing such cases,” said Charles Tiefer, former counsel to the House of Representatives who teaches at the University of Baltimore School of Law.